Divorce Attorneys in Columbus, GA

 If your spouse has relocated, and you can’t find him or her, then an uncontested divorce is not a possibility.
 An uncontested divorce assumes that the other party can be located and is willing to sign settlement documents.
-You will need to file a contested divorce and serve your spouse by publication of a legal notice.
+You will need to file a contested divorce and serve your spouse by the publication of a legal notice.
 Divorces by publication can only accomplish a few limited goals, so you should make all possible efforts to locate your spouse prior to the filing of a divorce.

 Once the documents are signed and filed with the court, it takes approximately 45 days to complete an uncontested divorce.

 Yes.
-If you are overseas with the military, or if you have simply moved away from the county where your divorce needs to filed, an uncontested divorce can be completed through the mail using written affidavits in place of in-court testimony.
+If you are overseas with the military, or if you have simply moved away from the county where your divorce needs to file, an uncontested divorce can be completed through the mail using written affidavits in place of in-court testimony.

 I’ve been served with a divorce.
 What should I do next?

 You should contact an attorney immediately.
 If you have been served with a divorce, you have a deadline by which you must file a response with the court.
 If you fail to answer the divorce, you will be in default, and the divorce will be completed without you.
 If you fail to file your answer on time, then you are at the mercy of your spouse and his or her attorney to treat you fairly in your absence.